Things to See and Do in Cantabria

 Cantabria's capital on its glittering bay

-If staying east of the city take the little ferry from Somo into the heart of Santander - an experience to remember!
+Insider tip: If staying east of the city take the little ferry from Somo into the heart of Santander - an experience to remember!
+Or head the other way to escape the city for the beaches of Somo or the golf courses where Ballesteros learned his craft.

 City beaches of Santander